-The Norwich Town Plan conveys a vision for thoughtful stewardship of rich cultural and natural resources, a commitment to address the climate crisis and fostering housing development that is appropriate in scale and responsive to community needs.
-The plan policies and recommendations will be implemented over time through many distinct actions, including capital improvements, land use regulation amendments, and changes to other municipal regulations and documents.
-The plan provides the policy platform for the integration and coordination of these decisions and actions.
-This plan also provides guidance on how the town's land use development regulations should be updated and enhanced to facilitate plan implementation.
+the norwich town Plan conveys a vision for thoughtful stewardship of rich cultural and natural resources, a commitment to address the climate crisis and fostering housing development that is appropriate in scale and responsive to community needs. the plan policies and recommendations will be implemented over time through many distinct actions, including capital improvements, land use regulation amendments, and changes to other municipal regulations and documents. the plan provides the policy platform for the integration and coordination of these decisions and actions. this plan also provides guidance on how the town's land use development regulations should be updated and enhanced to facilitate plan implementation.
 Vermont state statute requires that the town's land use regulations be consistent with the adopted plan.

-When using this plan for a regulatory purpose, the objectives, policies and actions found throughout must be considered in context as part of a whole rather than individual statements meant to stand alone.
-Norwich (like any community) has competing objectives that must be weighed carefully when applied on an individual basis.
-This plan is a guide for such decisions.
+When using this plan for a regulatory purpose, the objectives, policies and actions must be specific policies and land conservation measures. norwich (like any community) has competing objectives that must be weighed carefully when applied on an individual basis. this plan is a guide for such decisions.

-The plan is organized into seven subject area chapters.
-Each chapter opens with objectives, policies and actions.
+the plan is organized into seven subject area chapters. each chapter opens with objectives, policies and actions.

-- Objectives are attainable outcomes accomplishing one or more goals (see State Planning Goals).
+- W Objectives are attainable outcomes accomplishing one or more goals (see State Planning Goals).
 Where possible they should be specific and quantifiable so that the community can determine when they have been met. - Policies are principles that guide progress to achieving one or more objectives.
 They guide all relevant decision-making by town government, and in those circumstances where the plan is intended to influence regional or state decision-making. - Actions are the concrete activities or programs intended to achieve (or contribute to) one or more objectives that town government will implement during the life of the plan (eight years).

-This plan incorporates the state planning goals as Norwich's planning goals.
-The objectives and policies of each chapter are formulated to further these goals.
+this plan incorporates the state planning goals as norwich's planning goals. the objectives and policies of each chapter are formulated to further these goals.